doyousketch2/server_alive/README.md

 ![image](https://raw.githubusercontent.com/doyousketch2/server_alive/master/Screenshot.png)

 the server and time between pings is hardcoded in the script,
-because I wrote it to seve a single purpose.
+because I wrote it to serve a single purpose.

 if you wish to change these, just modify these two lines in the script:
 `server  = 'hometownserver.com'`